libbyshoop/csinparallel/dev/modules/BasicCUDAFundamentals/source/Introduction/Introduction.rst

 GPUs and CPUs differ greatly, especially in that GPUs have highly parallel structures which make them work more effectively than CPUs if used on data that they can partition and process in parallel.

 CPUs and GPUs differ in computational capability because GPUs are specialized for compute-intensive and highly parallel computation in order to render graphics.
 CPUs will operate better in situations that require using large caches, which repeatedly read the same memory location.
 GPU caches only need to have enough space to store a few texture elements, so GPUs work better for sequential data processing than for data caching or flow control.
-Problems can have effective parallel solutions when: the same problem instruction? code? unit of code? arithmetic instruction unit? process? algorithm? needs to be executed for each element, which requires less sophisticated flow control; and when the problem has a massive dataset and high arithmetic intensity, which reduces the need for low latency memory.
+Problems can have effective parallel solutions when: the same code instruction needs to be executed for each element, which requires less sophisticated flow control; and when the problem has a massive dataset and high arithmetic intensity, which reduces the need for low latency memory.

 .. figure:: CPUGPU.png
 	    :align: center

-	    This figured originally made for the NVIDIA CUDA Programming Guide.
+	    *This figured originally made for the NVIDIA CUDA Programming Guide.*

 The figure above shows the different between CPU and GPU in their structure.
 Cache is designed for data caching; Control is designed for flow control; ALU (Arithmetic Logic Unit) is designed for data processing.

 Transfering Data
 ****************

-Modified from a book on the NVIDIA Developer's Zone website: `GPU Gems 2 <http://http.developer.nvidia.com/GPUGems2/gpugems2_chapter32.html>`_, by Ian Buck.
+*Modified from a book on the NVIDIA Developer's Zone website:* `GPU Gems 2 <http://http.developer.nvidia.com/GPUGems2/gpugems2_chapter32.html>`_, *by Ian Buck.*

 One final performance consideration when using the GPU as a computing platform is the issue of download and readback.
 Before we even start computing on the GPU, we need to transfer our initial data down to the graphics card.
 Likewise, if the results of the computation are needed by the CPU, we need to read the data back from the GPU.
 Performing the computation on the CPU does not require these extra operations.
 When comparing against the CPU, we must consider the performance impact of downloading and reading back data.

 .. figure:: transfer.png
 	    :align: center

-	    Figure made by David Bunde.
+	    *Figure made by David Bunde.*

 Consider the example of adding two large vectors on the GPU.
 Executing a fragment program that simply fetches two floating-point values, adds them, and writes the result will certainly run faster than it would on a CPU implementation, for reasons explained earlier.
 However, if we add the cost of downloading the vector data and reading back the results to the CPU, we are much better off simply performing the vector add on the CPU.
 Peak texture download and readback rates for today's PCI Express graphics cards max out around 3.2 GB/sec.
 A 3.0 GHz Pentium 4 can add two large vectors at a rate of approximately 700 megaflops (millions of floating-point operations per second, or Mflops).
 [2] So before we could even download both of the vectors to the GPU, the CPU could have completed the vector addition.